nventuro/ros-remote-turtles/turtle_draw/README.md

 ## Usage

-For the node to work, both the roscore and the turtlesim node must have been previously started by running `roscore` and `rosrun turtlesim turtlesim_node` (from a terminal where `/opt/ros/kinetic/setup.bash` has been `source`'d).
+For the node to work, both the roscore and the turtlesim node must have been previously started.
+This can be achieved by running `../misc/run-roscore.sh` and then `run-turtlesim.sh` (in separate terminals).
 Run `run-turtle-draw.sh` to start the node.
 To see all available options, run `run-turtle-draw.sh --help`.

 A particularly intersting setup is `./run-turtle-draw.sh --figure figures/star.figure --turtle-army`.